cloudmesh-community/hid-sp18-523/project-report/report.md

 * Outlet Location Type has 3 unique values
 * Outlet Size has 4 unique values
 * Outlet Type has 4 unique values

+train dataset is used by corporate users to store historical sales transactions of items of different outlet stores which can then by queried by outlet users to view their transactions.
+This dataset is also used by implementation of prediction operation to train the model.

+test dataset is used by corporate users to pass it to prediction endpoint of API in order to get estimated future sales quantity.

 ## Data Visualization